Lambda phage: As a genetic tool

-Lambda phage has been used heavily as a model organism, and has been a rich source for useful tools in microbial genetics, and later in molecular genetics.
-Uses include its application as a vector for the cloning of recombinant DNA; the use of its site-specific recombinase (int) for the shuffling of cloned DNAs by the gateway method; and the application of its Red operon, including the proteins Red alpha (also called 'exo'), beta and gamma in the DNA engineering method called recombineering.
-The 48 kb DNA fragment of lambda phage is not essential for productive infection and can be replaced by foreign DNA.
-Lambda phage will enter bacteria more easily than plasmids making it a useful vector that can destroy or can become part of the host's DNA.
-Lambda phage can be manipulated and used as an anti-cancer vaccine, nanoparticle, targeting human aspartyl (asparaginyl) β-hydroxylase (ASPH, HAAH).
+Lambda phage has been used heavily as a model organism and has been an excellent tool first in microbial genetics, and then later in molecular genetics.
+Some of its uses include its application as a vector for the cloning of recombinant DNA; the use of its site-specific recombinase (int) for the shuffling of cloned DNAs by the gateway method; and the application of its Red operon, including the proteins Red alpha (also called 'exo'), beta and gamma in the DNA engineering method called recombineering.
+The 48 kb DNA fragment of lambda phage is not essential for productive infection and can be replaced by foreign DNA, which can then be replicated by the phage.
+Lambda phage will enter bacteria more easily than plasmids, making it a useful vector that can either destroy or become part of the host's DNA.
+Lambda phage can also be manipulated and used as an anti-cancer vaccine that targets human aspartyl (asparaginyl) β-hydroxylase (ASPH, HAAH), which has been shown to be beneficial in cases of hepatocellular carcinoma in mice.
 Lambda phage has also been of major importance in the study of specialized transduction.